 The Ignite Trek provides entrepreneurial students with a chance to meet some of the most successful and up-and-coming entrepreneurs in Silicon Valley.
 Students will hear the personal stories of entrepreneurs working to build their companies and learn from the successes (and failures) of the best-and-brightest that Silicon Valley has to offer.
 This is an intense immersion experience with company visits and entrepreneurial speakers throughout the trek.
 Previous site visits include Open Table, Square, Dropbox and KPCB.

 The IBB offers the Responsible Conduct of Research (RCR) Course at Rice University.
-This course, UNIV 594, is organized by Paul Cherukuri (Executive Director, IBB) and meets during the fall semesters on Wednesdays from 12:10 until 1:40 PM.
+This course, UNIV 594, is co-organized by Paul Cherukuri (Executive Director, IBB) and Andi Gobin, and meets during the fall semesters on Wednesdays from 12:10 until 1:40 PM.

 The IBB also offers a RCR short course, given over two days in the summer.
 This course is intended for temporary research interns, (i.e., this is not a substitute for the UNIV 594 course).
 Open to all students and postdoctoral researchers, as well as career award applicants, this course provides training in the RCR in the areas of data management, research misconduct, responsible authorship, conflicts of interest, and the peer review process.